pinkpong111/network-architecture-theory/README.md

     external support → stabilization → internalization → support withdraws
   → Same structure as Human-AI Zone exit (Section 6.3):
     human sets direction → system stabilizes → human exits
+  Note: The specific learning mechanism by which external cross-validation patterns are internalized is an open problem (see Section 10).
 ```

 Pathway 1 demonstrates that the Decision Complex function is not speculative — it is already performed at system level through cross-validation.
 What current systems lack is the structural efficiency of performing it internally (Pathway 2).
 Pathway 3 provides the transition mechanism.